RedHenLab/Neural-Machine-Translation/README.md

   * Neural-Machine-Translation
   * myenv

 * The **singularity** directory contains a singularity image(rh_xenial_20180308.img) which is copied from the home directory of **Mr. Michael Pacchioli's CASE HPC account**.
-This singularity image contains some modules like CUDA and CUDANN needed for the system.
+This singularity image contains some modules like CUDA and cuDNN needed for the system.

 * The **data** directory consists of cleaned & processed datasets of respective language pairs.
 The subdirectories of this directory should be named like **de-en** where **de** & **en** are the language codes for **German** & **English**.
 So for any general language pair whose source language is **$src** and the target language is **$tgt**, the language data subdirectory should be named as **$src-$tgt** and it should contain the following files(train, validation & test):
   * train.$src-$tgt.$src.processed